y29r/Tome/README.md

 	- `Tome:Tween` : Tweens an object and adds the Tween to the Tome.
 	- `Tome:Table` : Adds a table inside the Tome and using table.clear as the destroy method
 	- `Tome:OnDestroy` : Attaches a callback that listens for when the Tome destroys.
 This callback does **NOT** get cleaned up by default, however you can provide this with the params as well as manually cleaning it up.
+- `Tome.Is` : Returns whether the provided object is a Tome object or not.

 # Example
 Creating a Tome and adding things into it is very simple: